suikan4github/stm32-defects/README.md

 ```

 #### Control program
-The project "d002-nucleo-g431rb-control" demonstrate expected behavior.
-This program save and restore the EXTI 13 as same as the demo project "d002-nucleo-f746-exti".
-This program works as expected.
+The project "d002-nucleo-g431rb-control" shows the expected behavior.
+This program saves and restores the EXTI 13 as same as the demo project "d002-nucleo-f746-exti" does.
+While the demo program fails, this control program works as expected.
 The LED2 toggles only when the switch B1 is pushed.

-Run this program on Nucleo G431RB
+Run this program on Nucleo G431RB.

 ### D003 STM32G0 HAL_GPIO_EXTI_Callback() incompatibility
 ### D004 STM32H7 HAL_I2C_Master_Transmit_IT() runtime bug